hanabi/hanabi.github.io/Reference.md

 * Similar to a *Hard 3 Bluff* and a *Hard 4 Double Bluff*, it is also possible to perform a *Hard 5 Double Bluff*.
 * For example, in a 5-player game:
-  * All the 1's are played on the stacks.
+  * It is the *Mid-Game* and all the 1's are played on the stacks.
   * Alice clues number 5 to Emily, touching a red 5 as a *Play Clue*.
   * Bob blind-plays a red 2 from his *Finesse Position*.
   * Cathy blind-plays a red 3 from her *Finesse Position*.